Existing HR Shared Service Centres are failing multinationals in search of Asian growth

 The function of any payroll solution is to ensure that your employees can be set up rapidly and paid accurately and on time, every time.
 Payroll is complicated.
 It varies from country to country and although most employees only really worry if they’re underpaid, it comes under regular scrutiny from authorities.
 Mistakes, either from technologies or people using them, can lead to employee frustration, publicity and costly fines.

-Take up of outsourced payroll services varies from region to region.
-According to a 2014 Deloitte survey, only 31% of companies in the APAC region were outsourcing, compared to 60% in Latin America, 47% in EMEA and just 22% in North America.
-With outsourcing being a hot topic, these percentages are sure to have grown, especially as the benefits are there for all to see.
 The best payroll solutions will free up time and give you complete peace of mind.
 They’ll take care of everything from calculations to multi-currency deposits, tax remittances to regulatory changes, all the while maintaining total compliance wherever you operate.
 They’ll also bring transparency, give fast access to employee data, allow customisable reports, and help improve security.

 A fully integrated HR suite brings together payroll and other HR functions, including HR admin, time management, talent management, and data reporting and analysis.
 Sharing information across functions makes for more accurate data, greater efficiency, and better decision-making, which allow HR to become an important contributor to organisational growth.